 - There is reliable information to suggest that militants may be planning to target Australian and Western interests in Bangladesh.

-- Since September 2015, a number of attacks claimed by Islamic State of Iraq and the Levant (ISIL) have occurred in Bangladesh, some targeting foreigners.
+- There has been a number of fatal attacks claimed by the Islamic State of Iraq and the Levant (ISIL) in Bangladesh since late September 2015.
+Foreigners and religious minorities have been among those targeted.

 - As a result of the terrorism threat, Australian officials in Bangladesh have been advised to exercise a high degree of caution, including in public places, locations frequented by foreigners, and during gatherings.
 Officials have also been advised to travel only by vehicle.
 We recommend that Australians adopt similar security measures.
 We also recommend you subscribe to this travel advice to stay informed.

 - Political violence occurs regularly in Bangladesh.
 You should exercise particular caution around hartals (general strikes), blockades by political groups and trials of alleged war criminals, as these events may prompt violent reactions.

 - During an escalation of political tensions in early 2015, violent incidents, including arson attacks took place across the country, resulting in death and injury.

-- Australians should be aware that normal travel in many parts of Dhaka is often not possible due to these arbitrary acts of violence.
+- Australians should be aware that normal travel in many parts of Dhaka is often not possible due to arbitrary acts of violence.
 Travellers should follow the advice of local authorities, carefully plan their movements, and keep clear of all protests and large crowds as they could turn violent without warning.

 - Criminal violence and armed robberies are common in Bangladesh, including in Banani, Baridhara and Gulshan in Dhaka where resident expatriates have been victims of robbery, pickpocketing and snatch and grab attacks.